-There is one main tour operator in San Pedro that I can recommend called ‘Get Wet Atitlan’ offering a wide selection of watersports on Lake Atitlan.
+There is one main tour operator in San Pedro that I can recommend called ‘Get Wet Atitlan’ offering a wide selection of watersports.

-Here is a list of the most popular wartersports to choose from including prices:
+Here is a list of the most popular watersports to choose from including prices:

 Find All → Tours In Lake Atitlan